 Thank you for signing up!
 Please check your mailbox, confirm your email, and we'll get that great information right over to you.

-And what do we do now if we’re an adult who didn’t get a chance to be a child?
+And what do we do now if we’re an adult who was a child robbed of childhood?

 “No recovery from trauma is possible without attending to issues of safety, care for the self, reparative connections to other human beings, and a renewed faith in the universe.
 The therapist’s job is not just to be a witness to this process but to teach the patient how.” ― Janina Fisher, Ph.D.